davidpius95/THRIFT-daap/README.md

-# THRIFT-daap
+# Thrift-Dapp
-This is a thrift daap
+This is a Thrift Dapp